 It’s the season of fall, which means it’s the season of all things pumpkins.
 Pumpkins are healthy, as are the different food products that they produce (excluding pumpkin spiced lattes).
 In fact, one pumpkin-based food that is becoming more popular amongst health enthusiasts beyond autumn is pumpkin seed oil.

 You may think that the interest in pumpkin seed oil is rooted in all the fall fare that surrounds pumpkins.
 However, that is not the case.
-Rich in vitamins, antioxidants as well as unsaturated fatty acids, pumpkin seed oil is an oil that needs to be kept in your kitchen pantry all year round.
+Rich in vitamins, antioxidants as well as unsaturated fatty acids, the pumpkin seed oil is an oil that needs to be kept in your kitchen pantry all year round.

 What is pumpkin seed oil?

 Pumpkin seed oil is extracted from the seeds of the Cucurbita pepo pumpkin, and the Cucurbita maxima pumpkin.
 The oil is extracted from the pumpkin seeds, using pressure rather than heat.
 This is done to ensure that the oil retains all the nutrients and antioxidants that can benefit the body as using heat to extract the oil would destroy these essential nutrients.

 Following the extraction, the final product is either dark green or deep red oil.

 As mentioned, pumpkin seed oil contains a range of essential nutrients that can have a beneficial effect on the body.
 One of these is the unsaturated fatty acids, particularly oleic acid, and linoleic acid.

 That said, let’s delve into why pumpkin seed oil should be replacing all your favorite oils.

 The urinary system is made up of the kidneys, the bladder, and the urethra and is responsible for filtering blood and creating urine as a waste product.